All Episodes

 I knew you were going to ask me that.

-Um's change, so they feel like they have to put new things in there to help the current situation as opposed to the past situation.
+So they feel like they have to put new things in there to help the current situation as opposed to the past situation.

 I guess that was wrong.

-In each of these instances where a resolution has been called for, it always mostly, mostly always follows follows a ceasefire, and the ceasefires are demanded when Israel is winning.
+In each of these instances where a resolution has been called for, it always, mostly, mostly always, follows a ceasefire.

 Our resolution is different in scope than any previous resolution because our resolution is not based on stability and security.

-Our resolution is based on establishing a firm, sovereign Lebanese government which will enforce its borders, so forth and so on.
+Our resolution is based on establishing a firm, sovereign Lebanese government which will enforce its borders, so forth, and so on.

-Uh and so they're telling themselves that the administration and France, whoever's a party to this, that this is a new resolution, that this is going to come up with sustainable peace, that this is not the same old, same old policy of the past.
+And so they're telling themselves that the administration and France, whoever's a party to this, that this is a new resolution, that this is going to come up with sustainable peace, that this is not the same old, same old policy of the past.

-Um answering the question about why resolutions don't work, how about the 14 or 1560, whatever it was in Iraq after the first Gulf War, demanding Saddam get rid of his weapons of mass destruction, letting inspectors in to make sure he had done it, and so none of them worked either.
+But answering the question about why resolutions don't work, how about the 14 or 1560, whatever it was in Iraq after the first Gulf War, demanding Saddam get rid of his weapons of mass destruction, letting inspectors in to make sure he had done it.

 It's because of where they come from, United Nations.